 Residential Community Governance

-Why this is Focus Area 1
+Why this is Focus 1

 Documented gaps